 Financial Assistance Program #4: National Diaper Bank Network (Basic Needs for Babies)

 Diapers are very expensive.
-This is one cost that adds up quickly for both parents and grandparents alike.
+This cost can add up quickly for both parents and grandparents alike.
 If you need diapers as well as other basic baby needs, you have two options:

 - Call 2-1-1, or visit 211.org and then search for local resources online

-- Search the Need Diapers Now? website for help getting diapers from local resources at no cost to you
+- Visit the Need Diapers Now? website and scroll down to your state to find local resources that provide diapers at no cost to you

 You can also contact local food pantries and churches.
 Then, ask if they have diapers, formula or other basics available just for babies in need.